Elderly health care issues may be sudden & swift.

 Creative Elderly Stress Activities.

 Dealing with Changes

 It is true that sometimes a sudden crisis may occur that catapults you into a series of unexpected events.
 Or perhaps certain conditions have been gradual, but now have become real elderly problems.
 We need to somehow cope.
-There may be many new questions -- What type of housing or senior retirement living situation do your or your elderly loved one need?
-What kind of elderly assistance is best in your situation -- should you care for elderly in-home?
-What are the fundamentals of caregiving, and where do you get quality home healthcare information?
-What about assisted living for seniors?
+There may be many new questions (and I had a gazillion of them).
+They may include --

 As our loved ones age, we must be observant about habits and lifestyles we used to take for granted.
 And to listen.
 Seniors often "ask" without asking.
 I really had to learn to "listen between the lines" with Dad.
-I could tell he was afraid of losing his dignity or independence, there may only be hints.
-But if we observe, we can find the clues that hint at special elderly health care needs.
+I could tell he was afraid of losing his dignity or independence, so there were only hints.
+But if we observe, we can find the cllues that hint at special elderly problems.

 Establishing a new routine of care for the elderly may cause resistance.
 Even by family members or friends.
 Dad had his set schedule and was forever wanting to know what time it was, so he could stick to it.
 Sometimes I let certain things slide a little because changes were always so difficult to deal with.
 It may be easier to just go into denial for awhile.
 To deal with it later.
 That may be OK for some issues, but terrible for others...

 Is the Clock Ticking